Ashgabat: City buses and trolleybus

-From November 1, 2017, the electronic system of payment for public transport came into full force in Ashgabat.
-Payment can be made using an electronic transport card.
-There are three types of electronic cards: school, for pensioners and general.
-When entering through the front door of the bus, the passenger must present the electronic card to the validator.
-The term of use of the transport electronic card is 4 years.

 The new International Passenger Bus Terminal of Ashgabat was inaugurated on September 5, 2014.
 It offers intercity service to Bäherden, Türkmenbaşy, Dashoguz, Turkmenabat, Archman, Konye-Urgench, and Mollagara, as well as points in between.
 The main intracity bus terminals serving Ashgabat are near the Teke Bazaar and at the domestic airport terminal.
 Intercity lines are operated by Hyundai Universe Luxury, Iran Khodro SC 0457, Sahab Renault and Yutong ZK6129H.

 Also, suburban communication has been established with Ýaşlyk, Geok Tepe, Gorjaw, Yzgant, Babarap, Bugdaýly, Annau, Gämi, Owadandepe, Watan, Khurmant, Onaldy, Gami Dacha, Kasamly Julge, Gäwers, Yashyldepe, Akdashayak, Niyazow, Suitchilik, Parahat.
 PAZ 32054 buses and Volkswagen minibuses operate on suburban routes.
+Some intercity buses also stop at various other points in Ashgabat, including the airport and railway station.

-From 19 October 1964 to 31 December 2011 the city also had the Ashgabat trolleybus system.
+From October 19, 1964, to December 31, 2011, the city also had the Ashgabat trolleybus system.
 At the beginning of the twentieth century a narrow-gauge steam railway connected the city with the suburb of Firyuza.
 As of 2011, there were 7 routes in the city.
 As of 2011, the Ashgabat trolleybus fleet had 47 trolleybuses (Škoda 14TrM) on its balance sheet.
 In 2000, the last obsolete trolleybuses of the JuMZ-T2 model were written off.

 Taxi

-In Ashgabat taxis are available at any time of the day or night.
-Awtomobil Ulag Hyzmat OJSC is the monopoly taxicab operator in the city.
-The fleet uses only new Toyota Corolla (white) and Hyundai Elantra (yellow) automobiles.
-Taxi fare is from 5 to 30 manats, depending on the distance from the city center and the results of negotiations with the driver.

-Passengers may also hire taxicabs via mobile apps Onlaýn taksi and Taxi hyzmaty.